Indonesia: Alor + Raja Ampat - July 2012

 The Photos

 Having said that, I don't regret at all these few "sport" dives in Alor.
-Nor to have often dragged behind the line for the pictures.
+Nor to have often hung around behind the group for the pictures.
 It was worth it!
-Alor's sea beds are magnificent, full of fish, colourful...
+The bottom of Alor is beautiful, full of fish, colorful...

 A confirmation with the following pictures below.
 Click on the thumbnails to see them in large format.